jongs/jongs.github.io/_pages/about.md

 ---

 I like to start things.

-I  love starting companies and running them:

-    - Mixtent (storylane) helped people build online identities.
-It was acquired by Facebook
-    - Fashmatch helped customers build outfits.
-It was acquired by Like and later by Google
-    - Metabolic helped people improve their nutrition via digital therapeutics.

-I have also helped start companies as non-executive co-founder:
+I started and was CEO of Mixtent (Storylane) which was acquired by Facebook and Fashmatch, acquired by Like and soon after, by Google.
+I also started a healthtech company called Metabolic.

-    - Biobridge: remote monitoring for implantable cardiac monitoring devices
-    - Sentinel Fresh: logistics software for fresh produce
+I am a non-executive co-founder of Biobridge, a remote cardiac device monitoring company, and Sentinel Fresh, a software company for fresh produce logistics.

-I like investing and advising, very early, often pre-product:

-    - Clubhouse
-    - Glossier
-    - Kin insurance
-    - MasAval
-    - Pared
-    - Returnly
-    - ...among others.
+I like to invest and advise early stage companies, often pre-product.
+Examples include Clubhouse, Glossier, Pared, Returnly, among others.

-Via the acquisition of Mixtent (storylane) I spend about 3 years at Facebook.
-I helped create the team that launched On This Day, Friendversaries, Year in Review, and other memories related products.
+Via the acquisition of Mixtent (Storylane) I spend about 3 years at Facebook, where I helped create the team that launched On This Day, Friendversaries, Year in Review, and other memories related products.

+&nbsp;
+I started this site to tinker with [Jekyll](https://jekyllrb.com/), and motivate myself to write more about the topics I care about.